inspire-eu-validation/view-service/iso-19128/README.md

 If none of them is found, the scenario 1 must be selected for the validation.

-The the case of scenario 1, the metadata record referred to by the `inspire_common:MetadataUrl` element must also pass the service scenario of the test suite [ATS Metadata](http://inspire.ec.europa.eu/id/ats/metadata/3.1).
+The case of scenario 1, the metadata record referred to by the `inspire_common:MetadataUrl` element must also pass the service scenario of the test suite [ATS Metadata](http://inspire.ec.europa.eu/id/ats/metadata/3.1).

 ## Tests